Who is eligible to apply for The Beacon Fellowship?

 What if I have conflicts with the dates?

 Contact one of our Beacon staff — we'll be able to work with you.
 Solutions include arriving after the program has started, leaving early, or departing for a short period of time in the middle of the Fellowship.

 Do we work with/for McKinsey, Bain, BCG, or other consulting firms?

 No. We have no formal relationship with these firms.
-Our relationship is limited to hiring Project Leads that used to work there.
+Our relationship is limited to hiring Project Leads that have worked at this firms in the past.

 What will my team be like?